hemerajs/hemera/README.md

 ### Delegation

 #### Metadata
 If you want to transfer metadata to a service you can use the `meta$` property before sending.
-It will be passed in all nested acts.
+It will be passed in all nested `act`.
 ```js
 hemera.add({ topic: 'math', cmd: 'add' }, function (resp, cb) {